Angels Landing Trail in Zion National Park (Photo by Kristina Wagner on Unsplash)

-The List: Best U.S. Hiking Trails, According to Travel Experts
+Top 5 U.S. Hiking Trails, According to Travel Experts

 1. Nugget Falls Trail in Tongass National Forest, Alaska

-Travel and Leisure rates this trail as a golden nugget: “The area is a nature-lover’s paradise with visitors often spotting bald eagles, sockeye salmon, and black bear cubs.
-Visitors can choose to hike through dense forests and meadows, explore caves, or even venture on a wooden ‘boardwalk‘ trail through swampy bogs, called muskegs.
+The Nugget Falls Trail in Tongass National Forest, Alaska, offers hikers a relatively easy yet breathtaking journey to one of Southeast Alaska’s most impressive waterfalls.
+This 2-mile round trip trail provides stunning views of Mendenhall Glacier along the way, culminating in an up-close experience with the powerful 377-foot Nugget Falls cascading into Mendenhall Lake.
+Travel and Leisure calls this trail as a golden nugget: “The area is a nature-lover’s paradise with visitors often spotting bald eagles, sockeye salmon, and black bear cubs.
+Visitors can choose to hike through dense forests and meadows, explore caves, or even venture on a wooden ‘boardwalk’ trail through swampy bogs, called muskegs.
 The Nugget Falls Trail provides incredible views of the waterfall and the glacier, and it’s a relatively easy, 2-mile hike.”

-The Planet D ranks this trail as number one, too, saying: “Let’s start off our best hikes in the USA in the final frontier of adventure travel, Alaska!
-The Tongass National Forest is filled with hiking trails … The Nugget Falls Trail is a popular hike leaving from the Mendenhall Glacier visitors center.
+The Planet D ranks this trail as number one, too, saying: “The Nugget Falls Trail is a popular hike leaving from the Mendenhall Glacier visitors center.
 Mendenhall Glacier is one of Alaska’s most iconic glaciers.”

 2. Angels Landing Trail in Zion National Park, Utah

 This trail is said to be so stunning.
 Some may say it’s angelic.
-Where Are Those Morgans writes, “Famous hikes in the U.S, don’t come any more terrifying yet rewarding than the knee-wobbling ascent to Angels Landing.
+Where Are Those Morgans writes: “Famous hikes in the U.S, don’t come any more terrifying yet rewarding than the knee-wobbling ascent to Angels Landing.
 Is it worth it?
 Well, views down Zion’s main canyon from the top are staggeringly impressive and you will have conquered one of the scariest hikes in the entire U.S. National Park network.”

-The Planet D says, “it offers views of so many different formations in Zion.
+The Planet D says, “It offers views of so many different formations in Zion.
 There is so much exploration to be done in Zion that is good to plan more than one day here.”

 3. Skyline Trail in Mount Rainier National Park, Washington

+The Skyline Trail in Mount Rainier National Park is a spectacular 5.5-mile loop that showcases the best of the Pacific Northwest’s alpine scenery.
+As hikers ascend through wildflower meadows and rocky ridges, they’re rewarded with panoramic views of Mount Rainier’s glaciated slopes, as well as distant peaks of the Cascade Range on clear days.
 Earth Trekkers ranks Skyline Trail highly, stating, “For spectacular views of Mount Rainier National Park, put the Skyline Trail Loop on your bucket list.
 With ever-changing views and a chance to get up close to Mount Rainier, this is an unforgettable experience.”

-This trail is also ranked as one of the best in the U.S. for fall foliage“One of the best Mount Rainier hikes to experience the beautiful autumn colors is the Skyline Trail, where you’ll climb through meadows of vibrant wildflowers, along the 14,411-foot giant’s slopes, from huckleberries to scarlet paintbrush, to see the Nisqually Glacier up close and personal and have views of the surrounding Cascades and their technicolor fall foliage as far as the eye can see,” adds Solo Sophie.
+This trail is also ranked as one of the best in the U.S. for fall foliage.
+“One of the best Mount Rainier hikes to experience the beautiful autumn colors is the Skyline Trail, where you’ll climb through meadows of vibrant wildflowers, along the 14,411-foot giant’s slopes, from huckleberries to scarlet paintbrush, to see the Nisqually Glacier up close and personal and have views of the surrounding Cascades and their technicolor fall foliage as far as the eye can see,” adds Solo Sophie.

 4. Half Dome in Yosemite National Park, California